Azure/Azure-AI-Content-Safety-Private-Preview/0113 Bugbush.md

    Here is a sample request with Python.

 1. Install the [Python](https://pypi.org/) or [Anaconda](https://www.anaconda.com/products/individual#Downloads).
 Anaconda is a nice package containing a lot of Python packages already and allows for an easy start into the world of Python.
 2. Substitute the [Endpoint] with your Resource Endpoint url.
-For example, "[Endpoint]contentmoderator/text:analyze?api-version=2022-12-30-preview"
+For example, "[Endpoint]/contentmoderator/text:analyze?api-version=2022-12-30-preview"
-3. **Image format**, we only support two image formats JPG and PNG.
+3. **Image format**, we only support two image formats JPEG and PNG.
 4. Upload your image with two methods:**by  Base64 or by Blob url**.
    - **First method (Recommend): encoding your image to base64**.
 You could leverage [this website](https://codebeautify.org/image-to-base64-converter)  to do encoding for a quick try.
-Put your base 64 into below "Content" parameter.
+Put your base 64 into below "content" parameter.
    - Second method: [Upload to Blob Storage Account](https://statics.teams.cdn.office.net/evergreen-assets/safelinks/1/atp-safelinks.html).
 Put your Blob url into below "url" parameter.
 To access your blob storage account, it's require to enable system assigned managed identity for content moderator instance and assign the role of "Storage Blob Data Contributor/Owner/Reader" to the identity.
      - Enable managed identity for content moderator instance
         ![enable-mai](https://github.com/Azure/Project-Carnegie-Private-Preview/raw/96ef614e276bef74efdb242922438b4ac3aa0b0d/images/enable-cm-mi.png)